neams-th-coe/cardinal/doc/content/tutorials/openmc_fluid.md

 and place these files within the same directory structure in `tutorials/gas_assembly`.

-!alert! note title=Computing Needs
-No special computing needs are required for this tutorial.
-For testing purposes, you may choose to decrease the number of particles to solve faster, or decrease the resolution of the solid mesh.
-!alert-end!

 In this tutorial, we couple OpenMC to the MOOSE heat transfer module and the [Thermal Hydraulics Module (THM)](https://mooseframework.inl.gov/modules/thermal_hydraulics/index.html) , a set of 1-D systems-level thermal-hydraulics kernels.